Our Story Is Your Story

 As a congregation we are not bound together not by creed, a common set of beliefs, but by covenant, a set of promises of how we will treat one another.
 One manifestation of these promises is expressed in the words of our covenant:

-Love is the spirit of this church and service is it’s love, this is our great covenant, to dwell together in peace, to seek the truth in love, and to help one another.
+Love is the spirit of this church and service is it’s law, this is our great covenant, to dwell together in peace, to seek the truth in love, and to help one another.

 Foothills Unitarian has been part of the fabric of Larimer County since the late 19th century.